 As quarantine and social distancing guidelines become increasingly stringent, consumers are not only altering what they buy, but also how and where they buy.

 In fact, Nielsen reported there was a 91% increase in online sales for CPG brands in March 2020 compared to March 2019.
 A clear indication of COVID’s impact on commerce today.

 To adjust to rapidly changing consumer demands, CPG companies need to pivot their strategies accordingly.
 And there are a few moves, in particular, these brands can make to grow their bottom lines amid turbulent and uncertain times like these:

-The problem is brands across the consumer packaged goods industry still rely on filling shelf space at brick-and-mortar stores and airing national TV campaigns to market and sell their CPG products and remain highly competitive with others offering similar CPG products.
+The problem is brands across the CPG industry still rely on filling shelf space at brick-and-mortar stores and airing national TV campaigns to market and sell their products and remain highly competitive with others offering similar CPG products.

-As a result, they are effectively shut out of the vast amounts of first-party customer data generated online (i.e., who purchases their products, what specific products are bought, how often certain items sell, etc.) their marketing teams need to better understand consumer behaviors, react to disruptive change, and improve their marketing efforts.
+As a result, they are effectively shut out of the vast amounts of first-party customer data generated online by their marketing teams need to better understand consumer behaviors, react to disruptive change, and improve their engagement efforts.

 That’s why many CPG brands — particularly fast-moving consumer goods organizations (i.e., those selling food beverages and durable goods) — are focused on two specific tasks:

-Enhancing their digital presence and developing their own direct-to-consumer (DTC) business approaches and, in turn, modifying their CPG marketing strategies — ones now built around owned, consented first-party customer data.
+- Enhancing their digital presence and developing their own direct-to-consumer (DTC) business approaches and, in turn, modifying their CPG marketing strategies — ones now built around owned, consented first-party data.

 The goal?
 Become less reliant on retailers, who hold the relationship with the consumer and limit the amount of customer data they share with consumer packaged goods businesses.